-Life Support is a volunteer organization dedicated to raising the necessary funds to strengthen Emergency Medical Services (EMS) within Upper Kittitas County.
+Life Support is a volunteer organization dedicated to raising funds to strengthen Emergency Medical Services (EMS) within Upper Kittitas County.
 The fire and EMS infrastructure must advance now.
-Recreational use is growing at an alarming rate that will only serve to add more limitations to an already underserved area.
+Recreation, travel over I-90 Snoqualmie Pass, and tourism is growing at an alarming rate which will only add more limitations to an already underserved area.

-Life Support is committed to eliminating the unnecessary death and suffering for the travelers of I-90, visitors, and citizens of rural Upper Kittitas County.
+Life Support is committed to eliminating unnecessary death and suffering by enhancing Fire and EMS for the travelers of I-90, visitors, and citizens of rural Upper Kittitas County.

 Life Support’s efforts to bolster Fire and Emergency Medical Services (EMS) is for you.
 We champion the efforts of Kittitas County Fire District 7 in creating a Regional Fire Authority (RFA) planning for a future of a consistently dependable and professional emergency medical and fire agency, combined with dedicated volunteers.
 State law provides the framework for cities, towns, and fire districts to form an RFA as a way to gain service efficiencies through consolidation.
 The legislature noted that the ability to respond to emergencies by many of Washington state’s fire and protection jurisdictions had not kept up with the demands and that efficiencies can occur by a regional fire and EMS response system.